Getting to Know Paul Antle

 My Early Days

-My Roots with the Liberal Party
+My Roots in the Liberal Party

 I have been active in the Liberal Party for twenty-five years.
-I firmly believe in its fundamental principles – individual freedom, political freedom, responsibility and human dignity.
+I firmly believe in its fundamental principles – individual freedom, political freedom, responsibility, and human dignity.

 My Business Experience